rasmodev/rasmodev/README.md

 - 👋 Hi, I’m Rasmo Wanyama
 - 👀 I’m passionate about exploring the world of data, specifically in the fields of Data Analytics, Data Science, and Machine Learning.
-- 🌱 🌱 I’m currently expanding my knowledge and skills in Data Analytics through the Azubi Africa Data Analytics program and also #doinghardthings in Data Science at ALX Africa.
+- 🌱 🌱 I’m currently expanding my knowledge and skills in Data Analytics through the Azubi Africa Data Analytics program.
 - 💞️ I’m interested in collaborating with like-minded individuals and organizations who share a similar passion for data-driven insights and innovation.
 - 📫 How to reach me rasmodev@gmail.com